Muniza-NAbeel/Guests-Verification/README.md

-# Guests-Verification
+# Table Generator
-This is a Cli Based Guests Verification Program With using Typescript , Node.js &amp; inquirer .
+This is a Cli Based Table Generator Program With using Typescript , Node.js &amp; inquirer .